Izenda7Series/docs/ui/doc_report_designer_chart.rst

          Chart - Color Theme Selection |br|

--  Configure multiple color.
+-  Configure multiple colors.
 This option is available from version 2.9.0.

    #.
 In Chart group, select Multi-Color checkbox.
    #.
-Then the chart will recieve one color per point.
+Then the chart will receive one color per point.

       **Notes:**

-   \- Multi-Color option is only available for single metric chart. |br|
+      \- Multi-Color option is only available for single metric charts. |br|
       \- Heat Map and Sparkline chart type do not support Multi-Color. |br|

    .. figure:: /_static/images/Multi-Color-CountOrder-Country.PNG